Poker Variations

 It is a version of regular Poker that enables players to trade cards, typically up to three cards, with the dealer after receiving their initial set of cards.
 The participants then form a hand by combining the new cards with the existing set.

-11. Pineapple poker
+11. Pineapple Poker

 It is a variation of Texas hold ’em with a few key differences.
 Each player starts with a hand of three pocket cards, and after looking through them, one of them is discarded.
 So the first betting round begins.
 Afterward, the rules of Texas hold ’em apply.
 The Crazy Pineapple Poker variant is identical, except that the players keep all three of their pocket cards until the round before the dealer gives the fourth card, also known as the turn card.
 Lazy Pineapple Poker is a variation of Pineapple Poker that doesn’t need a player to discard a card until the dealer flips over or deals the river card (the final card of five community cards).